Find out about applying for Farming Investment Fund schemes

 12 October 2023

-Initial outline application period to open (Stage 1)
+Initial outline application period (Stage 1)

 Deadline for location and design assessment (Stage 2)